Ypertex/blog/content/articles/westworld-scoring-competition-content-process-relationship/index.md

 >
 > {{<attribution cite="[Christian Henson](https://youtu.be/TepB6xbJCiw?t=478)" />}}

-Let me translate this how I'd interpret this statement as a customer of Spitfire Audio in the context of his entire video: "The market for media composers is unfair and this competition was no exception.
+Let me translate how I'd interpret this statement as a customer of Spitfire Audio in the context of his entire video: "The market for media composers is unfair and this competition was no exception.
 Learn to deal with it.
 Welcome to the world of Spitfire Audio where we arbitrarily disregard our terms and conditions---and complain about our customers' complaints after not listening carefully at all."

 Working in the media industry myself, I'm not surprised that composers have to deal with the arbitrariness of their clients.